 She blinked, surprised he was getting straight to the point without any polite preliminaries.
 “You’ve been asking me for a while.
 I thought we should get to know each other.”

-He nodded, the rugged face tightening just a little.
+He nodded, his rugged face tightening just a little.
 “You know I want to court you.”

 “I appreciate your candor,” she said softly.
 “I understand you have some expectations.
 I’m willing for us to explore a relationship.”

 Good Lord, they sounded like the oil men who’d come to her ranch a few years back asking to sink a test well on her property.

 Blake reached across the table and cupped her hand.
 Just a brief squeeze before he withdrew and flipped open the menu.

 The waitress arrived.
 Relieved by the distraction, Sarah ordered a steak and salad.
 Blake ordered the same, adding shrimp and potatoes.
 She supposed such a large man would need the calories.
 Hopefully, he didn’t expect for her to let him finish her steak.
 She wasn’t some deskbound rancher.
 She rode the fences, supervised the movement of the cattle to fresher pastures, and participated in the branding every spring.
 Every calorie she ate fueled her body, just like a man’s.

 She forced herself to uncurl her fingers.
 What was she doing?
 Looking for problems?
 For judgment?
 Was she simply hoping to find a compelling reason to send Blake on his way, like she’d done the past eight years with every other man who’d approached her since her husband’s untimely death?

 Sarah forced herself to uncurl her hands in her lap.
 In any other situation, she’d have been comfortable, in charge.
 But here, knowing Blake wanted to marry her, that he’d expect intimacies at some point, left her cold inside.